-It is not difficult for a doctor to diagnose Sever's disease in a youngster or teenager.
-A personal history and a physical examination are usually all it takes to determine the cause of heel pain.
+It is not hard for a doctor to diagnose Sever's disease in a child or teen.
+A personal history and a physical exam are usually all it takes to find the cause of heel pain.

-If your child is diagnosed with Sever's disease, treatment is fairly straightforward.
+If your child is diagnosed with Sever's disease, treatment is straightforward.
 He or she should avoid any activities that cause a flare-up of heel pain.
-Treat the pain with ice for 20 minutes, three times a day.
-If the pain is severe, over-the-counter pain relievers such as acetaminophen or ibuprofen can be used for a short period of time.
-(Don't use aspirin in a child or teen because it can result in a rare but life-threatening condition called Reye's syndrome.)
+Treat the pain with ice for 20 minutes, 3 times a day.
+If the pain is severe, use over-the-counter pain relievers such as acetaminophen or ibuprofen for a short period of time.
+Don't use aspirin in a child or teen because it can result in a rare but life-threatening condition called Reye's syndrome.

 Prevention and recovery

-Properly stretching to maintain flexibility is effective for preventing Sever's disease.
-Stretches should target the calves, heel cords, and hamstrings.
-Your child should do the appropriate stretches two or three times a day, holding the stretch for about 20 seconds each time.
+Properly stretching to maintain flexibility helps prevent Sever's disease.
+Try stretches for the calves, heel cords, and hamstrings.
+Your child should stretch 2 or 3 times a day, holding the stretch for about 20 seconds each time.
 Ask your child's doctor for specific exercise instructions.
-Generally, doctors advise stretching both legs, even if the pain is confined to one heel.
+Generally, doctors advise stretching both legs, even if the pain is only in one heel.

-It's also helpful to strengthen the shin muscles by having your youngster pull his toes in with a rubber exercise band or a piece of tubing and then stretch them forward.
-Assist your child in doing 15 repetitions of this exercise, three times a day.
+It's also helpful to strengthen the shin muscles by having your child pull his toes in with a rubber exercise band or a piece of tubing and then stretch them forward.
+Help your child do this exercise15 times, 3 times a day.

-Having your child wear shoes with good shock absorbers and avoid running on hard surfaces as much as possible should also help prevent the condition.
+Have your child wear shoes with good shock absorbers.
+He or she should also avoid running on hard surfaces as much as possible.